 ENERGY STAR ratings have been around for more than 20 years.
-It started in the United States as a way to signify products that generally use 20 to 30 percent less energy than their counterparts, and it’s since been adopted by a range of other countries including Australia, Canada, New Zealand and Japan as well as the European Union.
+The rating system started in the United States as a way to verify products that generally use 20 to 30 percent less energy than their counterparts, and it’s since been adopted by a range of other countries including Australia, Canada, New Zealand and Japan, as well as the European Union.
 Today consumers know to look for the ENERGY STAR logo when shopping for appliances, but not everyone knows they can purchase ENERGY STAR doors and windows.
-Installing ENERGY STAR windows is a good way to cut cooling and heating costs down for your home.
+Installing ENERGY STAR windows is a good way to cut down cooling and heating costs in your home.

-The type of windows you will need depends largely on what climate you live in, the ENERGY STAR rating for windows fluctuates based on climate.
-In northern climates a low U-factor and higher SGHC are necessary to receive an ENERGY STAR certificate and in southern climates a low U-factor and lower SGHC rating is necessary to get the certificate.
-That’s why it’s so important to buy the right ENERGY STAR windows depending on your location.
+The type of windows you will need depends largely on what climate you live in.
+Because of this, the ENERGY STAR rating for windows varies by region.
+In northern climates a low U-factor and higher SGHC are necessary to receive an ENERGY STAR certificate.
+This allows your home to be properly insulated and take advantage of passive solar heat from the windows.
+In southern climates, the minimum U-factor rating for ENERGY STAR certification is slightly higher, but the SGHC is lower.
+This reduces the amount of excess solar heat in the home.
+That’s why it’s so important to buy the right ENERGY STAR windows for your location.

 Here are the guidelines by region for ENERGY STAR to certify different windows.

 - U-factor= .28 and SHGC = 0.32 or greater

 - U-factor= .29 and SHGC = 0.37 or greater

 - U-factor= .30 and SHGC = 0.42 or greater

 - U-factor = .30 or lower with